ekarpovs/modules-and-worksheets/doc/README_MODULES.md

   - c: a constant which is subtracted from the mean or weighted mean calculated, 5.

   Returns:
-  - image: result binary image;
+  - thrshad: result binary image;